Yandex Cloud

 service/hello created

-prefix in its name and the unique ID of your Kubernetes cluster in its description.
+3. The Load balancers tab shows the network load balancer with the k8s prefix in the name and the unique ID of your Kubernetes cluster in the description.

 kubectl describe service hello